 Birding Specials Treats for Avid Birders

-(E) endemic = only lives in South Africa(NE) near-endemic = lives in South Africa and neighboring countries
+(E) endemic = only lives in South Africa(NE) near-endemic = most of the global population is resident in South Africa

 - African dusky flycatcher